talsma-ict/umldoclet/docs/USAGE.md

 #### -failOnCyclicPackageDependencies (true|false)

-Since the _package dependencies_ diagram was introduced to the UML docled, it can analyze dese dependencies to verify there are [no cyclic package dependencies](https://en.wikipedia.org/wiki/Acyclic_dependencies_principle).
+Since the _package dependencies_ diagram was introduced to the UML doclet, it can analyze dese dependencies to verify there are [no cyclic package dependencies](https://en.wikipedia.org/wiki/Acyclic_dependencies_principle).
 If any are found, the doclet will print a warning, showing the dependency cycles between the packages.